zhuozhang/Rerr/README.md

-To generate a Monte Carlo dosimetry system (MCDS), we use the SUMA model proposed by Stram and Kopecky 2003, with only multiplicative error.
+To generate a Monte Carlo dosimetry system (MCDS), we use the SUMA model proposed by Stram and Kopecky 2003, with only multiplicative errors.
 We assume the variance is 0.2 for shared error and 0.5 for unshared errors.
 Here we generated 400 dose replications, as defined by `n.rep`.